User Research | Educational UX Design

 UNDERSTANDING THE PROBLEM SPACE

-Following our background research, my team and I interviewed 11 nurses and 3 patient families to gain a better understanding of the discharge process from their perspective.
+Following the gathering of information about the BMT patient experience from our artifact walkthrough and SME interviews, we set up interviews with 11 nurses and 3 patient families to gain a deeper understanding of the discharge experience from their perspectives.

-After synthesizing our findings and conducting a thematic analysis of our interview takeaways, we established our research question that would guide the development of our deliverables:
+From our thematic analysis of the user interviews, we established our research question that would guide the development of our deliverables:

 How might we create a discharge experience that is positively engaging and empowering for both pediatric cancer patient families and nursing staff?